-Ebiwolate (2010) conducted a study on the catalogue by the use of the library Delta in Niger students undergraduate University Library, Nigeria.
-The objectives of the study were to determine the extent of use of the catalogue to locate and retrieve books in the university library as well as to determine the problems and constraints militating against the catalogue by library use of the The study used students. undergraduate descriptive statistics to analyze the data.
+Ebiwolate (2010) conducted a study on the use of the library catalogue by the undergraduate students in Niger Delta University Library, Nigeria.
+The objectives of the study were to determine the extent of use of the catalogue to locate and retrieve books in the university library as well as to determine the problems and constraints militating against the use of the library catalogue by the undergraduate students.
+The study descriptive statistics to analyze the data.